jhollist/jhollist.github.io/_posts/2018-01-18-rstudio-server-on-a-chromebook.md

 workaround for when this happens.
 All you need to do is start a new session.
 This can be done with the little red power button icon in the upper right corner of the window or with <File:Quit> Session.

+*update 2018-01-30:* Using the xfce desktop install seems to have fixed this issue.
+No need to unnecessarily start new session now!

 So, there you have it.
 RStudio on a chromebook via RStudio Server running in a chroot!
 I am now very happy with the set-up and fully